Pressio/SHAW/docs/content/index.rst

             signal forms and parametrizations); and (b) simulating these systems at global scale with high-accuracy requires a large computational cost.

-	    .. role:: yellow
+	    .. role:: green
-		      :class: m-text m-warning
+		      :class: m-text m-success

-            :yellow:`This project contributes to the field by providing an open-source C++ code to simulate the generation and propagation of (elastic) shear waves in an axi-symmetric domain.`
+            :green:`This project contributes to the field by providing an open-source C++ code to simulate the generation and propagation of (elastic) shear waves in an axi-symmetric domain.`